 Based on office occupancy data and other sources, the percentage that continued to do so at least weekly stabilized at about 35%-40% in late 2022.
 On average, those who work remotely do so between two to three days a week.
 Managers are lobbying for more, employees are lobbying for less.
 We believe the numbers will stay with they are through 2024 and start to grow in 2024 and beyond for the following reasons.

 Here’s why we think hybrid and remote work will continue to grow and on-site work will continue to decline.

 We have nailed our forecasts for the growth of remote and hybrid in the past

 We have repeatedly nailed our estimates for the growth of remote and hybrid work.
 In 2020, we forecast 35-40% of the U.S. workforce would be remotely one or more days a week after the pandemic.
 That estimate was correct.

 Increased demand for work-from-home from employees

 The demand for flexibility in where and how people work has been building for decades.
 Before the crisis, surveys repeated showed 80% of employees want to work from home at least some of the time.
 Over a third would take a pay cut in exchange for the option.
-While the experience of working at home during the crisis may not have been ideal as whole families sheltered in place, it will give people a taste of what could be.
+While the experience of working at home during the crisis may not have been ideal as whole families sheltered in place, it will gave people a taste of what could be.
 Study after study now shows between 85-90% of those with remote work compatible jobs want to work from home at least some of the time.
-The genie is out of the bottle and it’s not likey to go back in.
+The genie is out of the bottle and it’s not going back in.